-John Gillespie & Christina Symons are the authors of Sow Simple: 100+ Green and Easy Projects to Make Your Garden Awesome (Harbour Publishing) and today they are sharing some decorative projects to inexpensively make your very own planting containers out of concrete.
-I have done my fair share of concrete projects, and yet it amazes me how many unique shapes that can be created.
-I love how these quirky containers came out, don’t you?
+John Gillespie & Christina Symons, the authors of Sow Simple: 100+ Green and Easy Projects to Make Your Garden Awesome, join us today to share some decorative projects to inexpensively make your very own concrete containers and hypertufa planters.
+I have done my fair share of concrete projects, and yet it amazes me how many unique shapes can be created.
+I love how these containers came out, don’t you?

-- A pair of similarly shaped moulds, one 25 percent smaller than the other
+- A pair of similarly shaped molds, one 25 percent smaller than the other

 - Concrete ready mix

-- Organic matter (for hypertufa): peat moss, cocoa husks, wood chips or sawdust
+- Organic matter (for hypertufa): peat moss, perlite*

 - Rubber gloves

 - Nonstick cooking spray (for plastic molds)

 *NOTE: To make this project in hypertufa, add a mix of 2 parts perlite, 2 parts peat moss, 1.5 parts Portland cement, and enough water to have it just stick together.
 Mix well and adjust the ingredients as needed until you can form a ball in your hands that sticks together without being able to squeeze water out.

 First, decide on a shape.
 Squat shapes are easiest for beginners and make wonderful troughs and low bowls for succulents and other plants typically grown in rocky areas.